Toxic-Whitelgnd/Dynamic-chat-app/README.md

 ## Gave the functionality of adding the member to the grp
 # Day 10
 ## Fixed  some of the bugs
+# Day 11
+## Added the update  and delete members in group